gopherjs/gopherjs/compiler/internal/dce/README.md

 Functions and named types may be generic, but methods and unnamed types may not be.
 This makes somethings simpler.
-A method with a receiver is used, only the receiver's instance types are needed.
+A method with a receiver is used, only the receiver's type arguments are needed.
 The generic type or function may not be needed since only the instances are written out.

 This also means that inside of a generic function or named type there is only